amathis726/rotationNet/README.md

 rotationNet-fastai-expansion - added a new chair class to the MIRO dataset and uses resnet18 as the backbone.
 Best results: 96.07% class prediction accuracy, 77.32% pose estimate accuracy, 92.01% pose "precision" (pose estimate was only one rotation off from gt).

+rNCallbacks.py - needed during inference.

+startPredictors.py - script that needs to be running in the background when using from Unreal for inference.

 See https://github.com/kanezaki/pytorch-rotationnet for the official PyTorch implementation of the paper and instructions on how to download and setup the MIRO and ModelNet datasets.